Radiological Technology

 name Number of people Related academic societies, etc.

-Radiation manager Five people
+Radiation Control Specialist Five people

-clinical practice teacher 8 persons
+clinical practice teacher 6 people

-Surgery support certified radiological technologist Five people
+Surgery support certified radiological technologist 4 people

 Disaster support certified radiological technologist 2 people